Kurkure

 Kurkure is an Indian brand of spiced crunchy puffcorn snacks made up of rice, lentil and corn.
 It is owned by PepsiCo through its subsidiary Frito-Lay.
 It was launched in India in 1999 and nine years later, it was launched in Pakistan in 2008.
 The snack is manufactured in India and in Pakistan, and has limited availability in certain international markets such as Canada and the United Kingdom.

 The word Kurkure means "crunchy" in Hindi and Urdu languages.

 In India, it is manufactured in Sangrur, Pune, Howrah, Sonipat, Ranga Reddy, Vaishali and Kamrup and in Pakistan, it is manufactured in Gulberg, Lahore.

 Ingredients

-Kurkure is made from rice meal, edible vegetable oil (palm oil), corn meal, gram meal, spices (such as turmeric), condiments, salt, sugar, tartaric, and E631.
+Kurkure is made from rice meal, edible vegetable oil (gingelly oil), corn meal, gram meal, spices (such as turmeric), condiments, salt, sugar, tartaric, and E631.
 Kurkure is not completely vegan as the PepsiCo India website in a pdf listing the ingredients show milk solids as one of the ingredients.

 It contains natural, nature-identical, and artificial flavoring substances.